 - Proceeds from the transaction are used to pay off an existing first mortgage loan and any subordinate loan used to acquire the property. - Any subordinate loan not used in the acquisition of the subject property provided one of the following apply: - Closed end loan, at least 12 months of seasoning has occurred. - HELOC, at least 12 months of seasoning has occurred and total draws over the past 12 months are less than \$2,000.
-HELOC must be closed.

-- Buying out a co-owner pursuant to an agreement. - Properties listed for sale must be taken off the market prior to the note date. - Paying off an installment land contract executed more than 12 months from the loan application date. - Cash back in an amount not to exceed the lesser of 2% of the new loan amount or \$5,000 can be included in the transaction. - LTV/CLTV is based upon the current appraised value, no seasoning required. - If the most recent first mortgage transaction on the property was a cash-out refinance within the last 6 months, the new mortgage is not eligible as a rate/term and must proceed as a cash-out refinance.
-Seasoning is calculated based on (6) months from the Note date of the previous cashout to the new Note date.
+HELOC must be closed. - Buying out a co-owner pursuant to an agreement. - Properties listed for sale must be taken off the market prior to the note date. - Paying off an installment land contract executed more than 12 months from the loan application date. - Cash back in an amount not to exceed the lesser of 2% of the new loan amount or \$5,000 can be included in the transaction. - LTV/CLTV is based upon the current appraised value, no seasoning required. - If the most recent first mortgage transaction on the property was a cash-out refinance within the last 6 months, the new mortgage is not eligible as a rate/term and must proceed as a cash-out refinance.
+Note date to note date is used to calculate the 6 months.